'Teach us to Pray' - Living the Year of Prayer in Preparation for Jubilee 2025,

 May these special people find lasting health and deliverance, and so join us in thanking you for all your gifts.
 We ask this through the Lord Jesus who healed those who believed.

-ANNIVERSARIES IN JULY
+ANNIVERSARIES IN JANUARY

 Fr Brett